A Gift from the Integration of Discriminative and Diffusion-based Generative Learning: Boundary Refinement Remote Sensing Semantic Segmentation: Introduction

 However, existing studies primarily focus on enhancing intra-class similarity and inter-class separability in boundary regions under discriminative classification strategies, without adequately addressing the negative effects of discriminative learning on boundary segmentation.
-Boundaries represent local transitions between adjacent regions in the spatial domain.
-From a signal frequency perspective, boundaries correspond to high-frequency components in the frequency domain.
-Studies have shown that Convolutional Neural Networks (CNNs) can capture high-frequency components in image features~\cite{wangHighFrequencyComponentHelps2020}.
-However, discriminative classification tends to make CNNs prioritize learning low-frequency components while suppressing high-frequency ones~\cite{linInvestigatingExplainingFrequency2022}.
-This leads to insufficient feature learning for boundary pixels, thereby increasing the likelihood of misclassification.
-From a probability theory perspective, discriminative classification directly learns the posterior distribution, disregarding the inherent characteristics of the data itself and focusing solely on minimizing overall classification errors in the pixel space for given input data~\cite{ardizzoneTrainingNormalizingFlows2020}.
-Due to the small proportion of boundary pixels in the pixel space, errors in boundary pixel classification are often overlooked or suppressed during the discriminative learning process~\cite{ayyoubzadehHighFrequencyDetail2021}.
+Boundaries refer to local transitions between adjacent different regions in the spatial domain.
+From a signal frequency perspective, boundaries are represented as high-frequency components in the frequency domain.
+Studies have shown that Convolutional Neural Networks (CNNs) can capture high-frequency components in image features~\cite{wangHighFrequencyComponentHelps2020}; however, discriminative classification tends to make CNNs prioritize learning low-frequency components while suppressing high-frequency ones~\cite{linInvestigatingExplainingFrequency2022}.
+This leads to insufficient feature learning for boundary pixels, thereby increasing the likelihood of their misclassification.
+From a probability theory perspective, discriminative classification directly learns the posterior distribution, disregarding the inherent characteristics of the data itself and only focusing on minimizing overall classification errors in the pixel space for given input data~\cite{ardizzoneTrainingNormalizingFlows2020}.
+Due to the small proportion of boundary pixels in the pixel space, errors in boundary pixel classification are often overlooked or even suppressed during the discriminative learning process~\cite{ayyoubzadehHighFrequencyDetail2021}.